 Tommy Marks, a Polperro fisherman lay-preacher known as ‘The Fishermen’s Bishop’, attracted large congregations to his services.
 In 1923, Tommy and Eva brought together the singing fishermen to form the first Polperro Fishermen’s Choir, to sing hymns and religious style sea songs in the village.
 Few, if any, of the choir could read music, but the patient coaching of Eva helped each man to learn his part.
 Their uniform was a rough home knitted roll neck woollen jersey, so the choir continued the tradition of the real old days when wives and daughters knitted jumpers for their men folk and each man could be recognised by the pattern on his jumper.
 It was not until 1982 that the choir modernised and adopted the black blazer and roll-necked shirt by which it is now so easily recognised.

 As the fishing industry declined still further so did the number of fishermen, and other men of the village came to swell the choir.
 Soon they were singing regularly in the village and in other parts of Cornwall, mainly at religious services.
-There have been many memories built up since then, but one of the saddest times was when founder-conductor Eva Cloke passed away on Christmas Eve 1969 as the choir were singing their traditional carols around the village.
+There have been many memories built up since then, but one of the saddest times was when founder-conductor Eva Cloke passed away on Christmas Eve 1969 as the choir were singing carols around the village.
 A memorial seat and plaque, donated by the choir, stand on the spot on the old quay where Eva conducted many open-air concerts.

 Jack Libby, son of founder member Jack senior, was a former conductor and musical director of the choir.
 He joined as a first tenor in 1951 and initially took the baton at a London weekend concert in 1968 when Eva was indisposed.
 Jack ran the choir for a short time after her death and became deputy conductor when Len Rundle took over for 18 months up to June 1971.
 Jack Libby then resumed his position as musical director and built up the choir to the point where he was received into the Gorsedd of Cornwall as a Bard in recognition of his services to the choir and to choral music.
 Jack took the Bardic name “Map Porthpyra”- ‘Son of Polperro’.